 The spirit of Santa Claus is loved around the world

-That is because it is a time when If we are lucky we
+This is borne out for many of us as it is a time when If we are lucky we

 - Connect with people we love and focus on them